 The Design Library’s business is the sale and licensing of antique, vintage, modern and contemporary textile designs for inspiration to the fashion, home furnishings, textile, wall covering, graphic arts, and paper product industries.

 The Design Library has the world’s largest and best organized collections of documentary fabrics, original paintings, wallpapers, embroideries and yarn dyes, numbering over seven million designs.
-The collections date from the 1750s to the late 20th century and are sorted into over 1200 categories for easy access.
+The collections date from the 1750s to the present and are sorted into over 1200 categories for easy access.

 There exists an infinity of ways to design a piece of paper or fabric.
 Across three hundred years of highly skilled creative work—mostly by anonymous artists—a marvelous assortment of designs has emerged.
 Pattern is everywhere and has always been a powerful means of individual and cultural expression.